 When you are ready to process, let any frozen ingredients defrost.
-Add all ingredients to a large stockpot, including half of the adobe sauce from the chilies.
-Bring to a boil, and then simmer on low heat for about 20 minutes to blend the flavors, stirring often to avoid burning.
+Add all ingredients to a large stockpot, including half of the adobo sauce from the chilies.
+Bring to a boil, and then simmer on low heat for about 5 minutes to blend the flavors, stirring often to avoid burning.
 If the salsa seems too chunky, run an immersion blender through it briefly to achieve the desired consistency.
-Adjust the seasonings, adding more adobe as needed to reach the desired spiciness.
+Adjust the seasonings, adding more adobo as needed to reach the desired spiciness.

 Tips & Tricks

 - This recipe makes a full-flavored salsa.
 If you’re a fan of corn, black beans, or other flavors, only mix them in after you’ve opened the jar.
-Adding other vegetables before canning will change the pH and make it unsafe for water-bath processing.
+Adding other vegetables before canning, or reducing the amount of lime juice and vinegar, will change the pH and make it unsafe for water-bath processing.

 - The salsa will become spicier as it sits after canning, so I suggest erring on the side of less heat when you taste it straight from the kettle.

-- My largest stockpot holds enough salsa that I double this recipe each time I make it—if you love it, you’ll want to go big too.
+- My largest stockpot holds enough salsa that I double this recipe and can it in two batches each time I make it.
+If you love it, you may want to go big too.